raylib-extras/game-premake/README.md

 ![image](https://user-images.githubusercontent.com/322174/107884951-6b62cf00-6eac-11eb-8d25-8e6fd3f9fdba.png)

 ### Run premake-2019.bat
 Double click the premake-2019.bat file, or run it from a console.
+If you wish to run the .bat file from a console, open Command Prompt (cmd) or Powershell, then go to the folder you placed the .bat file in, type its name and hit Enter.
+Or just simply drag the file to the console window (you still need to enter that folder inside the console, otherwise the .bat file can not find the premake executable!).

-This will generate all the visual studio project files for the game.
+This will generate all the Visual Studio project files for the game.
 You will end up with a .sln file for your game in the root folder.

 ![image](https://user-images.githubusercontent.com/322174/107885039-c8f71b80-6eac-11eb-8b04-df2e5c9142a6.png)